-In 1988, the Symphony was commercially recorded for the first time by Leif Segerstam and the Rhineland-Pfalz Philharmonic and released by NAXOS on its Marco Polo label.
+In 1988, the Symphony was commercially recorded for the first time by Leif Segerstam and the Rhineland-Pfalz Philharmonic, and was released by NAXOS on its Marco Polo label.
 The memorable second movement from that recording is available to hear on YouTube.

-I own both recordings of the symphony, and there are some interpretive differences between them.
+I own both the 1958 and 1988 recordings of the symphony, and there are some interpretive differences between them.
 There’s no question that the Munch performance is thrilling — with the difficult score well-prepared by the conductor and orchestra and the final movement realized in a fresher, more lithe manner when compared to the Segerstam reading.

 … Which is not to say that the Marco Polo rendition isn’t anything other than polished.
 Moreover, it’s also a superior recording from a sound-quality standpoint.

 I am unaware of any U.S. performances of the Symphony No. 2 that have been done since Charles Munch gave the North American premiere with the Boston Symphony Orchestra in 1960.
-The American conductor Leonard Slatkin has programmed the piece in recent years – but only in Europe.
+The American conductor Leonard Slatkin has programmed the piece in more recent years – but only in Europe (in the late 1990s).

 The Symphony No. 2 would turn out to be the last major work that Florent Schmitt composed.
-He passed away several months following the premiere of the symphony, just one month shy of his 88th birthday.
+He passed away six weeks following the premiere of the symphony, just one month shy of his 88th birthday.

 “Florent Schmitt was the last of that great family [of composers] to which Ravel, Dukas and Debussy belong.
 He remains one of those who, by a happy assimilation of German or Central European influences, brought the French school back to certain notions of grandeur.”

 Update (6/25/14): A third recording of Florent Schmitt’s Symphony No. 2 has now been released.
-It is a 1960 concert performance with the O.R.T.F.
-Orchestra directed by Jean Martinon — a conductor who was an evangelist for Schmitt’s music throughout his career.
+It is the 1960 concert performance with the ORTF Orchestra directed by Jean Martinon — a conductor who was an evangelist for Schmitt’s music throughout his career.
 The CD is available from Forgotten Records.
 While the sonics are rather typical of the constricted broadcast audio of the day (and monaural rather stereophonic), Maestro Martinon more than makes up for that in terms of visceral excitement.
 It’s a must-hear performance.